rfwlab/rfw/README.md

 Read the [documentation](./docs/articles/index.md) for a complete guide to the framework.

+Documentation pages now include a right-hand table of contents generated from page headings for easier navigation.

 ## Server Side Computed (SSC)

 SSC mode runs most application logic on the server while the browser loads a lightweight Wasm bundle to hydrate server-rendered HTML.
 The server and client keep state synchronized through a persistent WebSocket connection.
 See the [SSC guide](./docs/articles/guide/ssc.md) for more details.